 This small chicken coop will house 2-3 chickens and costs under $150 to build.
-It has 2 hinged doors – one for access to the main area, and the second to collect the eggs from the nest box.
+It has 2 hinged doors – one for access to the main area and the second to collect the nest box’s eggs.
 It’ll take you around one and a half days to build.

 This plan provides you with exact dimensions to create a large chicken coop for at least 25 chickens.
 With opening windows and a full-size door, this is a luxury coop for larger flocks.
 With 100 square feet of floor space, it’s one of the more difficult plans to build.

-Complete with a detailed materials list, this plan includes 3D sketches of the design as well as a real-life version for your convenience.
-This large 128 square foot coop is one of the easier plans to build and can house in excess of 25 chickens.
+Complete with a detailed materials list, this plan includes 3D sketches of the design and a real-life version for your convenience.
+This large 128 square foot coop is easier to build and can house more than 25 chickens.

 The Chicken Mansion is well built and attractive looking coop, complete with a porch.
 The coop is 8 × 8 ft. with a 4 x 8 ft. porch attached.
 We’ve rated this as one of the more difficult builds because it takes a lot of time and effort, but the results are great.

-This square shaped plan can easily be built from recycled materials and it’s tall enough to walk into.
+You can easily build this square-shaped plan from recycled materials, and it’s tall enough to walk into.
 It’s 8 × 8 square feet and can house between 13-24 chickens.
 The Clutch Hutch has a sloping roof, which allows 6 feet of head height at the front and 4 feet at the back.

-This coop was built with the intention of being like Fort Knox, keeping out predators.
-It has a locked outside door for egg collection and a slanted steel roof.
-The plans include detailed photographs of the sweet but sturdy looking coop being built.
+This coop was built to be like Fort Knox, keeping out predators.
+It has a locked outside the door for egg collection and a slanted steel roof.
+The plans include detailed photographs of the sweet but sturdy-looking coop being built.

-The plans for this 22 square foot coop come complete with a video and step-by-step pictures of the coop being built.
-It has shutter windows with a wire mesh behind.
+These 22 square foot coop plans come complete with a video and step-by-step pictures of the coop being built.
+It has shutter windows with a wire mesh behind it.
 It can house 7-12 chickens and is relatively cheap to build.

 This insulated chicken coop is a cube shape with an interesting roof.
 There are windows on every side of the coop and up at the top to let light in.
 The Egg Plant can house 7-12 chickens, although it’s quite expensive and difficult to build.